stephengold/Maud/README.md

 <a name="prebuilt">
 ## How to download and run a pre-built release of Maud

-1. Find the release you want in the webpage at https://github.com/stephengold/Maud/releases
+1. Find the latest release in the webpage at https://github.com/stephengold/Maud/releases
 2. Download the appropriate ZIP file for your platform.
    (For a 64-bit Windows platform, download "Maud-Windows-x64.zip".)